lesunb/XMIToPRISM/README.md

 Observation: Make sure you have Java installed and added to your PATH environment variable.

-5- The result will be out on the prompt console but also an output will be created in the same folder, with the extension ".pm".
+5- The result will be out on the prompt console but also an output file will be created in the same folder, with the extension ".pm".
 Be aware that the output file will **only be created if the diagram is well constructed**, according to the rules of the UnB-DALi Library.